An application must be using Cloudflare (you can see if a subdomain is on Cloudflare by checking for the orange cloud in the DNS tab) to use Access.

 Login to the Cloudflare dashboard.
 Click the ‘Access’ tile in the nav bar to visit the Access configuration.

 Each user of Cloudflare Access lives on their own authentication domain.
 This domain will show in the address bar while the user is authenticating onto your site.
 This domain will be shared for all the sites hosted on your Cloudflare account.
 This domain is necessary, as it is used by Cloudflare to store the cookie used to identify authenticated users.

-Your identity provider is the service your user’s will login to to authenticate with your site.
-For example, if you use Google Apps, it’s common to link with Google as your identity provider.
-It should be a service you expect your user’s to already have an account with.
+Your identity provider is the service your user’s will login against to authenticate with your site.
+For example, if you use Google Apps, connect Google as your identity provider.
+It should be a service where your user’s to already have an account.